corndeladmin/tech-docs/src/js/string-formatting.md

 ::: tip

-Note that traling `0`s are included, which makes it good for formatting currency.
+Note that trailing `0`s are included, which makes it good for formatting currency.

 :::